josh-weston-g/Orbit-Sandbox/README.md

 ### Numerical Integration

-The simulator uses a fixed timestep (`dt = 0.01`) and advances the universe forward in discrete steps.
+The simulator uses a fixed timestep (`dt = 0.001` years) and advances the universe forward in discrete steps using the **Velocity Verlet algorithm**.
 Each step:
-1. Computes gravitational acceleration based on current positions
+1. Computes gravitational acceleration at the current position
-2. Updates velocities using acceleration
+2. Updates position using current velocity plus a half-step acceleration correction
+3. Computes new acceleration at the updated position
-3. Updates positions using new velocities
+4. Updates velocity using the average of old and new accelerations
-4. Advances simulation time
+5. Advances simulation time

-This is an approximation of continuous calculus with small rectangles - the smaller the timestep, the more accurate the simulation.
+By evaluating forces at both the beginning and end of each timestep and averaging them, Velocity Verlet achieves 2nd-order accuracy.
+This means errors scale with dt² rather than dt, providing excellent long-term stability and energy conservation even with relatively large timesteps.

 ### Energy Conservation